boyiguo1/SRT_HPC_PRECAST/README.md

 4. Call `targets::tar_make()` in the console to reproduce the analysis
 5. Use `targets::tar_load(_obj_name_)` in the console to retrieve components in the analysis.
 We defer to [The {targets} R package user manual](https://books.ropensci.org/targets/) for more information.

+> The analysis has been encased in the `targets` workflow.
+If you doin't have prior background in `targets` workflow and are interested in see an whole example, please see the example  hosted in `R/example_script_of_PRECAST_pipeline.R`.